 Michael worked at the World Bank (1982 - 2009), most recently as Vice President for Financial and Private Sector Development for the World Bank Group as well as Chief Economist, International Finance Corporation.
 He was Chief Economist of the Royal Dutch/Shell Group (1997-2000) and headed the unit for non-OECD economies at the OECD Economics Department (1991-93).
 Before joining the World Bank, Michael was active in Amnesty International and served on its German Board (1977-79) and International Executive Committee (1979-82).

 Michael studied in Bonn, New Haven and Paris and received his doctorate in economics from Bonn University, Germany.

-Caralee McLiesh was the program manager and co-founder of the Doing Business project.
+Caralee McLiesh was recently appointed as Chief Executive and Secretary to the Treasury of New Zealand.
+She was the program manager and co-founder of the Doing Business project.
 After joining the World Bank as a Young Professional in 2000, she worked in the research group as a principal author on the World Development Report 2002, and then with the Middle East and North Africa region.
 Prior to joining the World Bank she held positions with the International Red Cross in Botswana and Bosnia-Herzegovina, and with the Boston Consulting Group.
 She holds a PhD in finance from the University of Melbourne and a bachelor's degree in economics with first class honors from the Australian National University.